Need to know

 Have you unknowingly ended up with one of the country's most expensive health insurance policies?

-Health insurance is a major monthly expense, and with premiums going up by 3.03% on average on 1 April (despite policies staying mostly the same), it's yet another cost that keeps creeping higher.
+Health insurance is a major monthly expense, and with premiums going up by an average of 3.73% on 1 April (despite policy cover staying mostly the same), it's yet another cost that keeps creeping higher.
 If you think paying more and more for the same product sounds like a bad deal, we agree!

 That's why we've made a list of the most expensive Gold policies in each state, and crunched the numbers to show you how much you could save if you switched to the cheapest equivalent Gold policy.
-Singles could save up to $1870 per year, and if you're a couple or a family, the savings are even greater.
+Singles could save over $2000 per year, and if you're a couple or a family, the savings are even greater.

 With insurers set to increase their prices on 1 April, it's vital to check that you have the best value policy for your needs.

-If you haven't switched in a while or you took up health insurance during the COVID-19 pandemic, now's the time to reassess your situation.
+If you haven't switched your health insurance provider in a while, now's the time to reassess your situation.
 What was once a great deal when you signed up may no longer be the cheapest on offer.

-You can also make extra savings by prepaying your annual premium upfront before the price rises come into effect and by taking advantage of introductory offers for new customers, such as a certain number of weeks of free cover.
-Check out some of the promo offers we found.
+You can also make extra savings by paying your annual premium upfront before the price rises come into effect on 1 April and by taking advantage of introductory offers for new customers, such as a certain number of weeks of free cover.

 And remember that when you switch to a policy with the same level of hospital cover as your current policy, your waiting periods won't be affected.